 You are ready, Reina…

 Her father's voice sounded in her mind, so close that she couldn't tell if it was her thought or his.
 She shut her eyes and ground her teeth together as Ardyn swung against the shield again.
 There was little choice.
-She had to do enough.
+Unless she meant to give up, she had to do enough.

 Reina dropped the shield.
 Ardyn toppled forward, momentarily off balance, and she took advantage.
 Lightning leaped from her palm.
 She shouldn't have known how to call it—she had never held magic like that, not even on loan from Noctis—but somehow it came, anyway, without being known, without being learned.
 His body flew, propelled backward, and struck the railing on the far side of the crystal.